F. W. Woolworth’s Vision Of The Woolworth Building on Public Square Was Much Different

 The display windows of the new store present an appearance surpassed by no other in the Woolworth organization, said Mr. F. J. Wekesser (a former employee of the Bush, Bull and Roth store in Watertown, now a member of the executive committee of the Woolworth company).
 Only the finest gold leaf is used in them as the background.

 For approximately the next 50 years, Woolworth would be a fixture on Public Square’s American Corner.
-Over those years, the store would see the opening of its famous lunch counter and the likeness of its storefront gracing the cover of the 1954 Woolworth Catalog by artist Paul Rabut who was commissioned to create the painting by Woolworth Co.
+Over those years, the store would see the opening of its famous lunch counter and the likeness of its storefront gracing the cover of the 1954 Woolworth Catalog by artist Paul Rabut, who was commissioned to create the painting by Woolworth Co.

-In 1968, the Woolworth Company would be the first major retailer to announce its relocation to the planned City Center Plaza as a result of urban renewal, leaving the Woolworth building and opening in its new location at 146 Arsenal Street in June of 1971, almost 50 years (minus one month) to its opening in in 1921 at the Woolworth building.
+In 1968, the Woolworth Company would be the first major retailer to announce its relocation to the planned City Center Plaza as a result of urban renewal, leaving the Woolworth building and opening in its new location at 146 Arsenal Street in June of 1971, almost 50 years (minus one month) to its opening in 1921 at the Woolworth building.
 The Woolworth Company would donate the Woolworth building to the Henry Keep Home to include all of the revenue-yielding leaseholds which would have expired in 2015.

-Below, a tour of the renovated Woolworth Building produced by the Watertown Daily Times and posted on their YouTube channel on January 16, 2016.
+Below: A tour of the renovated Woolworth Building produced by the Watertown Daily Times and posted on their YouTube channel on January 16, 2016.

 Many of the tour mentioned that the corner apartment —the first one rented—has a great view of Public Square, especially of the city’s lights and decorations during the holidays.